HUST-NingKang-Lab/Moutai-Catalog/README.md

 # The Construction of Reference Gene and Genome Catalogs of Chinese Liquor

-Necessary resources of software, algorithms， and databases are provided as follow:
+Necessary resources of software, algorithms, and databases are provided as follow:

 | **reagent or resources**    | **version**                | **identifier**                                        | **source**                                         |
 |:-----------------------:|:----------------------:|:-------------------------------------------------:|:----------------------------------------------:|